 This approach, unfortunately, often leads to a lot of wasted time and resources speaking with banks that are not suitable for the company profile.
 Some banks even shun certain high risk industries, like food & beverage or construction, whereas other banks might be welcoming to those very same industries!

-I only paid attention to my company’s credit standing.
+2. I only paid attention to my company’s credit standing

 Did you assume that your business financing applications would be assessed solely on your company’s credit standing?
-You are in for a surprise: most banks actually assess the business owner’s personal credit profile when processing a loan application.
+You are in for a surprise: most banks actually assess the business owner’s personal credit rating when processing a SME loan application.

 Most business owners are so immersed in the day-to-day operations of their companies that the accounting books are left under the supervision of others (or, worse, to gather dust in a filing cabinet).
 Banks often place heavy emphasis on a company’s financial report during the credit assessment, and poor financial figures usually lead to a number of rejections.